joshhus/blockchain-sw-25/howto/ibp-console-create-app.md

 ```
 {:codeblock}

-After you download the Fabric Samples, run the following commands to ensure that you are using the version of the samples compatible with Fabric v1.4.6.
+After you download the Fabric Samples, run the following commands to ensure that you are using the version of the samples compatible with Fabric v1.4.7 and v2.x.

 ```
 cd fabric-samples